• Menu

 The cure?

-I can’t rush in and tell you that there is a quick fix for dogs that pull on the leash, because there isn’t.
+I can’t rush in and tell you that there is a quick fix that will stop your dog from pulling on the leash, because there isn’t.

 It goes without saying that this is not a goal you can achieve in an afternoon!